blueliquiddesigns/improved-user-search-in-backend/readme.txt

 License: GPLv2
 Stable tag: trunk

-This Plugin improves the search for users in the WordPress backend significantly: Search for first name, last name and email of users instead of only nicename.
+Improves the search for users in the WordPress backend significantly: Search for first name, last name and email (and more) of users instead of only nicename.

 == Description ==

 This Plugin improves the search for users in the WordPress backend significantly.
 It empowers admins to search for the first name, last name and email address of users instead of only their nicknames/nicenames.

+It is also possible to search for custom user meta fields now.

 Plugin Homepage: http://www.blackbam.at/blackbams-blog/2011/06/27/wordpress-improved-user-search-first-name-last-name-email-in-backend/